 Quip is your central hub for online communication.
 Create, share and discuss documents centrally—in real-time.

 With Quip, you don’t spend time searching for information as there’s one version of your work.
-No more long email chains and multiple versions of your work.
+No more long email chains and multiple versions.
 Also, use their mobile app to communicate on-the-go.

 Quip offers a unique free trial.
 It’s based on activity, not length of time.
-Thereafter, pricing is $30 for a team of five and $10 per extra person.
+Therefore, pricing is $30 for a team of five and $10 per extra person/month.

 Ideas are the lifeblood of any organization.
 Far too often people think up an idea but don’t act.
 These three online tools will help move an idea from conception to execution.